Masters 2017: Rose, Garcia lead into Sunday

 - McIlroy level, Mickelson +2

-(CNN)He's got a gold medal, he wants a green jacket.
+(CNN)One's got a gold medal and wants a green jacket, the other just wants a major title.

 Olympic champion Justin Rose and Spain's Sergio Garcia surged to the front on an absorbing afternoon at Augusta to take a one-shot lead over Rickie Fowler into the final round of the Masters Sunday.

-Another stroke adrift is the trio of 2015 champion Jordan Spieth -- proving the demons of last year, even Thursday's quadruple bogey, are long gone -- and fellow Americans Charley Hoffman and Ryan Moore.
+England's Rose shot 67 and Garcia hit 70 to reach six under and overhaul long-time breakaway Charley Hoffman, who fell out of the lead for the first time since Thursday with a double bogey via the water at the 16th.

-England's Rose shot 67 and Garcia hit 70 to overhaul long-time breakaway Hoffman, who fell out of the lead for the first time since Thursday with a double bogey via the water at the 16th.
+Another stroke adrift is the trio of 2015 champion Jordan Spieth -- proving the demons of last year, even Thursday's quadruple bogey, are long gone -- and fellow Americans Hoffman and Ryan Moore.

 Australian Adam Scott, the 2013 champion, is poised at three under with 2011 winner Charl Schwartzel of South Africa one further back and England's Lee Westwood and debutant Thomas Pieters of Belgium the only other players under par at one under.